Olga Olgina

 Olga Józefowicz (24 June 1904 – 31 January 1979), known professionally as Olga Olgina, was a Polish coloratura soprano, teacher and pianist.
 She made her debut in the title role of Verdi's La traviata at the Vilnius Opera in 1922 at age 18 and retired in 1977.
 She taught at the Łódź Conservatory, becoming dean of the institution.
 Teresa Żylis-Gara was one of her students.

 Early life and education

 Olga Józefowicz was born on 24 June 1904 into a wealthy family in Yaroslavl, Russian Empire, and raised in Saint Petersburg.
-Her father, General Felix Yuzhefovich, was Polish and was apart of the Russian Army, while her mother, Olga, was a Russian opera singer who performed under the pseudonym Olga Olgina.
+Her father, general Feliks Józefowicz (Феликс Юзефович), was Polish and served in the Russian Imperial Army, while her mother, Olga, was a Russian opera singer who performed under the pseudonym Olga Olgina.
 At the age of 6, she began playing the piano and aged 16 she was taught to sing by her mother.
 She attended the piano classes of Felix Blumenfeld, Drozdov, and Lavrov at Saint Petersburg Conservatory, and graduated in 1920.
 The same year, she began living with her mother in Vilnius.